 Published on Oct 22, 2012

-Here's a sizzle reel of content created in 2014 by the internal production Studio under my leadership @ NY digital agency 360i.
+Here's a sizzle reel of content created in 2014 by the internal production Content Studio under my leadership @ Digital Agency 360i.

-This reel is comprised of work created directly by internal/agency content artists + producers, or hybrid production work in which Studio team led the creative development + execution of the work, hands-on, while partnering with external talent and/or production/event companies to achieve scale or a specific talent need.
+This reel is comprised of work created directly by internal content filmmakers, artists + producers, and hybrid work in which Studio team drove the creative development + led the execution of the work, hands-on, while partnering with outside talent or production / event companies for scale or specialty.

-Work includes examples of broadcast spots, as well as, social and micro-content production including Vines, Instagram and YT video series, product photography, stop-time photo + animation, illustrated opens and motion graphics.
+Work includes examples of live action / narrative commercials, long + short form, TV and web, as well as social / micro-content production including Vine, Instagram and YouTube video series, product photography posts + series, stop-time photo animations, illustrated opens and motion graphics.